 Do something you’ve never done before.
 Feel emotions that you have never felt before.
-Change your routine and try living a freer, happier life when you’re ready to move on.
+Change your routine and try living a more accessible, happier life when ready to move on.

 #30.
 The First Cut Is The Deepest, Cat Stevens / P.P.
 Arnold / Rod Stewart / Sheryl Crow

 The First Cut is the Deepest has a long history, but the song’s original writers and singers, P.P.
 Arnold and Cat Stevens, deserve all the credit (1967).
 Later, it was covered by several other artists, most notably Rod Stewart (1976) and Sheryl Crow (2003).

 Related Article: WHY DO I KEEP DREAMING ABOUT MY EX?
 Spiritual Meaning & All You Need

 We highly recommend listening to this song if you’re ready to move on from your first love.
 It is about a person who is unsure how to love again after the first “cut,” which is often the most painful.

 More vital is for everyone to be ready to face their new lives head-on.
 The best way to move forward is to allow yourself to grow stronger and better, which you can do by remembering that you are your property, not someone else’s.

 Gwen Stefani (vocalist) and Tony Kanal (bassist) had a seven-year relationship when they wrote: “Don’t Speak.”
 It’s about a lover afraid of breaking up with her partner.
 However, as the song progresses, it becomes more about acceptance.